 Of course, Indian historians have always treated the siege of Cuddalore as part of the Second Anglo-Mysore war 1780-84; they could not be bothered with American trivia.
 It was left to an old Cuddalorean (me) to rediscover his American heritage.

 - Sgt.
 Jean Bernadotte returned to France after being released and rose to become Napoleon’s favourite general, and ultimately Marshall of France.
 Then, Lady-Luck smiled and he became King Carl John IV of Sweden & Norway.
 In his new role in European politics, he went on to defy the mighty Napoleon!
+You can read about him in my post: The Prisoner who became Prince!

 - Brigadier-General Stuart went to London and fought for his case for reinstatement in the army, and succeeded.
 He retired as a Major-General.
 He fought a duel at Hyde Park with his tormentor, Governor Macartney and substantially wounded him.
 This, despite the fact that Stuart could hardly stand (one leg had been blown by canon fire in a previous battle); such was his passion to restore his honour!